Osorkon II: Tomb

+At San el-Hagar (Tanis), the Tomb of Osorkon II (NRT I) was found.

 The French excavator Pierre Montet discovered Osorkon II's plundered royal tomb at Tanis on February 27, 1939.
 It revealed that Osorkon II was buried in a massive granite sarcophagus with a lid carved from a Ramesside-era statue.
 Only some fragments of a hawk-headed coffin and canopic jars remained in the robbed tomb to identify him.
 While the tomb had been looted in antiquity, what jewellery that remained "was of such high quality that existing conceptions of the wealth of the northern Twenty-first and Twenty-second dynasties had to be revised."